yuwei-cao-git/DRI-EDIA-F4A/README.md

 │
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── figures        <- Generated graphics and figures to be used in reporting │
+│   └── figures        <- Generated graphics and figures to be used in reporting
+|   └── presentations  <- presentations used in workshops
 │
+│
 ├── src                <- Source code for use in this project.
 │   │
-│   ├── data           <- Scripts to download or generate data │   │   └── make_dataset.py
+│   ├── dataset           <- Scripts to download or generate data │   │   └── make_dataset.py
 │   │
 │   ├── models         <- Scripts to train models and then use trained models to make │   │   │                 predictions
 │   │   ├── predict_model.py
 │   │   └── train_model.py
+|   |   └── tune_model.py
 │   │
-│   └── visualisation  <- Scripts to create exploratory and results-oriented visualisations │       └── visualise.py
+│   └── visualization  <- Scripts to create exploratory and results-oriented visualizations │       └── visualize.py
 └──
 ```
 ---